rishiraj88/CodeSamples/SpingBootWithEureka/README.md

 # Sping Boot With Eureka
-A project showcasing Eureka Service Discovery implemented for Microservices.
+A project showcasing Eureka Service Discovery implemented for two Microservices - User and Contact.
 The following have been used here:

 - Spring Boot v2.5.6
 - Java 17
 - Various dependencies for different Microservices/modules

+Will add exception handling, security and more now.

 ### Spring Boot and Java Specifications:
 ![Spring Boot and Java](assets/images/Spring-Boot-and-Java-versions.jpg)